Netflix has so many titles to choose from it's sometimes really hard to know which ones won't steal your time. Allow me to assist with that.

 There are few scenes where infected are gnashing on the living.
 Instead, Cargo offers a slow burn adventure that introduces interesting characters along the way.
 Don't forget your tissues because this one made me cry just a little bit.

-plays out on a typical safari if safaris were still around in the post-apocalypse.
+The Rezort plays out on a typical safari if safaris were still around in the post-apocalypse.
 In the wake of an outbreak, safari guests can pay to kill some zombies (referred to as 'zee's') in the wild.
 It's all very controlled and safe until, of course, something goes wrong.
 This one might be a little well-trodden as far as zombie flicks go, but it's still fun and well put together.
 The special effects are good and the acting is also above average.
-The Rezort

 Starring Dougray Scott (One Last Chance 2003) and Martin McCann (The Survivalist 2017), Rezort feels a bit like how I imagine the world to be after The Walking Dead gets their stuff under control...or thinks it does.